markusressel/openhasp-config-manager/README.md

 ### venv-install

-[venv-install](https://github.com/markusressel/venv-install) is a little helper tool to eas the installation, management and usage of python cli tools in venvs.
+[venv-install](https://github.com/markusressel/venv-install) is a little helper tool to ease the installation, management and usage of python cli tools in venvs.

 ```bash